 Elon Musk is one of the go-to names in the tech industry.
 His work with Tesla and SpaceX has potentially life-changing ramifications.
 Tesla is a particularly important player in the automobile industry.
 The venture may lead to a sweeping switch to electricity-fuelled cars.
 That would have massive effects on the oil industry.
 It would also change the way that every other vehicle manufacturer operates.

 Musk is also keen to point to the vitality of change within businesses.
-He says:
+He says, “some people don’t like change, but you need to embrace change if the alternative is disaster.”

 You could argue that this quote applies both to business as much as Musk’s wider aims with Tesla.
 With Tesla, Musk aims to create more energy-efficient vehicles.
 In that sense, his change averts the disasters that climate change may wreak.